‘On tour in hell’: Wounded Ukrainian soldiers evacuated

 The soldiers were all wounded recently in fierce fighting in Ukraine’s eastern Donetsk region, where Russian forces have been pressing advances.
 The battle in Bakhmut, a city now encircled on three sides by Russian troops, has been particularly bloody, with soldiers describing endless days of combat, often at close quarters.

-“We’ve been on tour in hell,” said Yura as he lay on a bed in the specially equipped medical bus.
-Blood stained the heavy bandages around his right forearm, held together by metal rods used to stabilize the shattered bone.
+“We’ve been on tour in hell,” said Yura, who like all the soldiers would give only his first name for safety reasons.
+He lay on a bed in a specially equipped medical bus, with his arm and leg badly wounded.

+Blood stained the heavy bandages around his right forearm, which metal rods held together to stabilize the shattered bone.
 His bicep bore a deepening purple bruise left by the tourniquet applied to staunch the blood and save his life.
-The time it was put on was still scrawled in marker pen across his right cheek: 19:45.
+The time it was put on was scrawled in pen across his right cheek: 19:45.

-“They tried to get me with grenades,” said Yura, who like all the soldiers would give only his first name.
-He was badly wounded in the right arm and leg.
+“They tried to get me with grenades,” he said. soldiers would give only his first name.

 Unlike most of the wounded, Yura is not Ukrainian.
-He is Russian, but has been fighting on the side of Ukraine in Bakhmut since November.
-The Moscow native said he moved to Ukraine before the war, as did a friend of his who is also fighting for Ukraine and had spent two-and-a-half years in prison in Russia for reposting a social media post saying Crimea — illegally annexed by Russia in 2014 — was Ukrainian.
+He is Russian, but fought on the side of Ukraine in Bakhmut since November.
+The Moscow native said he moved to Ukraine before the war, as did a friend of his who is also fighting for Ukraine and had spent 2 1/2 years in prison in Russia for reposting a social media post saying Crimea — annexed by Russia in 2014 — was Ukrainian.

-It was his own countrymen who had wounded him.
+It was his own countrymen who wounded him.

 He was in Bakhmut for “eight days of almost uninterrupted combat.”
 But he and his unit managed to repel all the assaults on their position, he said.

 “On the fifth day without sleep, I had thoughts that I would go crazy,” he said.
-“In fact, it’s impossible to sleep there, they shell it in such a way that the earth trembles.”
+“In fact, it’s impossible to sleep there.
+They shell it in such a way that the earth trembles.”

 He showed a video on his mobile phone shot inside Bakhmut: the interior of a devastated building, holes punched through the walls by artillery, rubble strewn across the floor.
 Beyond the twisted metal remnants of a window, a glimpse of an urban hellscape of shattered buildings and splintered trees.

 Yaroslav, 37, was also wounded in Bakhmut.
-The battle was so close that Russian and Ukrainian forces were fighting room to room inside buildings, he said.
+The battle was so close that Russian and Ukrainian forces fought room to room inside buildings, he said.

-Pale and with an almost imperceptible tremor, his lips nearly white, he propped himself up on an elbow as he waited to be stretchered from an ambulance onto the bus for the trip to a better equipped hospital in a city further west.
+Pale and with an almost imperceptible tremor, his lips nearly white, he propped himself up on an elbow as he waited to be carried on a stretcher from an ambulance onto the bus for the trip to a better equipped hospital in a city further west.

 An explosion had sent shrapnel through his leg, piercing it below the knee.